ramilivia/unzer-quickpay/README.md

 ## PostgreSQL

 PostgreSQL is a powerful, open-source relational database known for reliability, strong data integrity, and advanced SQL features.
 It supports ACID-compliant transactions, rich data types like JSON and arrays, and extensions such as PostGIS.
-With high performance, scalability, and seamless integration with ORMs like TypeORM, PostgreSQL provides a stable and type-safe foundation for modern backend applications built with NestJS, and it can also enable semantic search using embeddings for advanced search capabilitie
+With high performance, scalability, and seamless integration with ORMs like TypeORM, PostgreSQL provides a stable and type-safe foundation for modern backend applications built with NestJS, and it can also enable semantic search using embeddings for advanced search capabilities.

 # Getting Started